OWASP/www-project-cornucopia/tab_cards.md

  1. Print the document onto normal card and cut the cards out individually using the guide; or
 1. Generate your own cards from the free source XML data file

-There are also other ways to obtain particular versions:
+There are also other ways to obtain particular versions.

-### Twitter

-Collect/share/use the pseudo-random cards tweeted twice daily [@OWASPCornucopia](https://twitter.com/OWASPCornucopia)